-Sandi Kiverago has worked at Frontier College, Canada’s original national literacy organization, since 1988.
-As Director of Communications, she developed and executed the external communication plan and provided strategic communications advice and leadership to the organization, managed issues, implemented strategies and worked closely with the leadership, staff and volunteers to achieve organizational goals.
-Currently, Sandi is Director of Technology and Internal Relations.
-As such, she provides leadership and direction to the organization’s technology functions to enable the technology objectives in the strategic plan; directs and manages the technology strategy, policies and programs for end-users, network communications and information management; and, provides advice and counsel to the President and CEO (and other senior staff) to build and enhance the work environment through policies and practices that advocate for and facilitate employee engagement.
+Sandi Kiverago has worked at Frontier College, a national literacy organization, since 1988.
+As Director of Communications, she developed and executed the external communication plan, provided strategic communications and issues management, and worked with the leadership, staff and volunteers to achieve organizational goals.
+Currently, Sandi is Director of Technology and Internal Relations, providing leadership and direction to the organization’s technology objectives, strategy, policies and programs for end-users, network communications and information management.
+Sandi represented Frontier College at the inaugural (Toronto) Word on the Street Festival in 1990, and has eagerly attended every year since then.

 Shona Milligan has operated her bookkeeping business The Balancing Act since 1977.
 Her clients are primarily not-for-profits and small businesses, including film production companies, restaurants, and funeral homes.
 For Inner City Nutrition Programs, Shona developed bookkeeping training for parents and volunteers in more than 50 schools.
 Furthermore, she organizes group scuba diving trips to the Caribbean, and teaches karate.

 Carolyn Wood has spent her career in books, first as a public librarian, and then in various editorial and marketing roles at Women’s Press, Second Story Press (which she co-founded), and University of Toronto Press.
 As VP Distribution at UTP, she managed an operation which served 70 Canadian publishers.
 Carolyn has worked as a mediator, facilitator, and consultant in diverse publishing contexts, and served as Executive Director of the Association of Canadian Publishers from 2006 until her retirement in 2015.